Food Standards Scotland: Background

 In 2010, the UK Government decided to move responsibility for nutrition and food labelling and standards in England from the Food Standards Agency (FSA) to the Department of Health and the Department for Environment, Food and Rural Affairs (Defra).

 Following this the Scottish Government commissioned an independent review to assess the feasibility of establishing a stand-alone Scottish food standards body.
 The review was led by Professor Jim Scudamore and reported in 2012.

 Transition

 Having been established by legislation in January 2015, Food Standards Scotland was launched on 1 April 2015.

 In advance of the legislation being finalised the FSA in Scotland moved their office to The Pilgrim House, in the centre of Aberdeen.

 In November 2014, it was announced that Ross Finnie would be appointed as the Chair of Food Standards Scotland.
 Geoff Ogle who had been Acting Director for the Scottish branch of Food Standards Agency since June 2014 became the new organisation's Chief Executive.

+In June 2026, it was announced that Catherine Topley would be appointed as its new Chief Executive.

+Catherine took up the post in July 2026, succeeding Geoff Ogle, who retired after 11 years leading Scotland’s food regulator since its establishment in 2015.